 Registration will take a few minutes and can be completed from any computer with internet access.
 To complete registration, students must answer all of the required questions.
 Please be sure to have a credit or debit card available before beginning registration.
 We know that parents may desire to register their students for exams; however, we strongly recommend that parents and students complete the registration process together to ensure that the correct exams are ordered.

-Please do not hesitate to contact Ms. Whitehurst if you have any questions.
+Please do not hesitate to contact Anita Whitehurst if you have any questions.

 AP Student Check-List